Do Harvard style academic essays use references?

 Because of the considerable formatting variation when referencing the same source in different styles, students should make sure that they are conscious of which referencing style their discipline, tutor or assignment requires and follow the rules of that style carefully.
-Students should only use the Harvard Style as described in this short course if that’s the style needed for their essay or presentation.
+Students should only use the Harvard Style as described in this short reader if that’s the style needed for their essay or presentation.

 Are different source types referenced differently?

 Yes, absolutely.
 An experienced academic will be able to determine the source type being referenced in an assignment or publication (such as whether it’s a book, journal, web page, etc.) from a quick glance at the corresponding reference.
-While these differences are explored comprehensively in our short course on referencing sources in Harvard, we’ve included five examples for you below.
+While these differences are explored comprehensively in our short reader on referencing sources in Harvard, we’ve included five examples for you below.
 What differences do you notice between these five source types and their references?

 1. Books in Print

 Smith, R., Jones, P., Lee, Z. and Johnson, B. (2019) This long piece of text is used to indicate the title of an imaginary example book.
 London: Macmahon Publications.